Film and Video Production

 - To support production of film, video, audio, computer-generated media, or any combination of these.

-- May not be used to purchase equipment, but may be used to purchase software/memory (graphics tablets for animation are eligible equipment expenses, however).
+- May not be used to cover travel, food, or the purchasing of equipment, but may be used to purchase memory

 - Individuals or groups may apply.

 - Must be for credit, as part of class.

 - Amount requested should be $100-$1,000.
 Funds are limited.

 - Past grantees must have shown evidence that they completed their earlier project(s) by deadline and exhibited earlier projects.

 - This grant is for actual expenses.
 You will be reimbursed for your expenses and will not receive a cash advance.

 - All awardees must see Deborah Barko in the SOC office in order to properly submit receipts.